16 Top-Rated Tourist Attractions in Dublin

 Dublin Castle was the site of central administration during 700 years of British rule until 1922.
 The castle has seen many guises: medieval fortress, vice-regal court, and function of government.
 In 1534, Irish rebel Silken Thomas (so named for his fine clothes) launched an attack and besieged the castle.
 Currently, the castle is mainly used for ceremonial occasions, exhibitions, and even concerts.
 The ornate state apartments are open to visitors and there are a number of museums to explore including the Chester Beatty Library and Gallery.

 The museum, founded in 1953 by an American living in Dublin, Chester Beatty, features a fine collection of oriental art and several collections of manuscripts, books, and ancient texts.
 Among the treasures are French Books of Hours of the 14th and 15th century and a prayer book, which belonged to Philip II of Spain; works of Far Eastern art; Islamic prints; Sanskrit manuscripts (12th-13th century); Indian miniatures; and Babylonian clay tablets (2,500-2,300 BC).
-There are also Egyptian papyrus texts and beautifully illuminated copies of the Qur'an, the Bible, and European medieval and renaissance manuscripts.
-Turkish and Persian miniatures and striking Buddhist paintings are also on display, as are Chinese dragon robes and Japanese woodblock prints.
-The collection captures much of the richness of human creative expression from about 2,700 BC to the present day.
+There are also European medieval and renaissance manuscripts, Egyptian papyrus texts, and copies of the Qur'an, and the Bible.
+Buddhist paintings and Turkish and Persian miniatures are also on display, as are woodblock prints from Japan and Chinese dragon robes.

 Hours: Dublin Castle - Open Monday-Friday 10am-4.45pm, Saturday-Sunday 2pm-4.45pm Chester Beatty Library - Open Monday-Friday 10am-5pm May-September, Tuesday-Friday 10am-5pm October-April, Saturday 11am-5pm, Sunday 1pm-5pm